Lenny Dee (organist): Later years

-Dee continued recording into the 1970s, adding a background orchestra in the late 1960s as many other easy listening performers were doing at the time.
+Dee continued recording into the early 1980s, adding a background orchestra in the late 1960s as many other easy listening performers were doing at the time.
 By the late 1970s, Dee was in less demand.
 After recording 56 albums, he was finally released from the MCA label, along with many other easy listening artists.
 Time Life honored him for his 1950's contribution to music, including his recording of "A Foggy Day (In London Town) - Lenny Dee" on the CD Instrumental Favorites - Around the World (A Time Life Collection).

 Dee spent the rest of his career at his night clubs and on tour, but the demand for his music continued to decline.
 In 1999, Dee played on a series of cruise ship tours.
 He retired in 2003.
-He died at home on February 12, 2006, in St. Petersburg.
+He died at home on February 12, 2006, in St. Petersburg, aged 83.

 Instruments

 After his discharge from the Navy, Dee bought a Hammond Model A organ.
 He later customized this instrument with a Hammond Solovox, a Maas-Rowe Vibrachord, and Leslie speakers (model 31-H).
 He also had a tape echo built into his organ, allowing him to create his trademark re-echo sound.

 In the early 1960s, Dee recorded on a Wurlitzer organ overdubbed with his Hammond Model A. In 1967, he started recording on a Hammond X-66; in 1972, he switched to a Hammond Concorde.
 In the 1970s, he also recorded on Yamaha and Thomas organs.
 Other keyboards he used include the Hammond Piper, which he used for its trumpet and harpsichord sounds, and the ARP synthesizer.

-When he toured on a cruise ship towards the end of his life, he played a Hammond-Suzuki Elegante.
+When he toured on a cruise ship towards the end of his life, he played a Hammond Elegante (the digital version made by Hammond Suzuki, model number XH-272).